Diner (1982 film): Production

-The film captures the changing relationships among a group friends as they become adults largely through a series of vignettes, as opposed to a traditional narrative.
+The film captures the changing relationships among a group of friends as they become adults largely through a series of vignettes, as opposed to a traditional narrative.
 Levinson encouraged improvisation among his cast to capture realistic camaraderie.

-During post-production, MGM executive David Chasman wanted to cut the scene about an unfinished roast-beef sandwich because it didn’t advance the story, but Levinson explained the scene told audiences all they needed to know about the young men’s friendship, their competitiveness and their fears.
+During post-production, MGM executive David Chasman wanted to cut the scene about an unfinished roast-beef sandwich because it did not advance the story, but Levinson explained that the scene told audiences all they needed to know about the young men's friendship, their competitiveness, and their fears.

 Test screening reactions of the film were poor, prompting uncertainty from MGM over whether to release the film.
-Attempting to get positive publicity for the film, executive producer Mark Johnson obtained a print without MGM’s knowledge and screened it privately for Pauline Kael, whom his mother knew personally, as well as fellow critic James Wolcott.
+Attempting to get positive publicity for the film, executive producer Mark Johnson obtained a print without MGM's knowledge and screened it privately for Pauline Kael, whom his mother knew personally, as well as fellow critic James Wolcott.
 Kael called MGM executives and made it clear she was going to write a rave review even if MGM did not release the film, and that other critics planned to do the same.